trilitech/tezos-developer-docs/src/pages/docs/nft/create-an-nft/create-an-nft.md

 If you want to get your hands dirty, you can also improve on the contract.
 You can add a marketplace to the contract where NFT creators can sell their artwork, you can implement royalties every time an NFT is sold, you can track the sales and their amount and create a “reputation” system for the artists, etc., the possibilities are endless!

-### Conclusion <a id="445f"></a>
+### Conclusion

 This tutorial introduced a lot of information about NFTs.
-You learned about the 3 different parts that make up an NFT platform: the contract that records the NFT ids and a link to their associated metadata, the backend that securely builds the metadata and pins it to the IPFS, and the frontend that collects the picture and the related information from the user before minting the NFT.
+You learned about the 3 different parts that make up an NFT platform: the contract that records the NFT IDs and a link to their associated metadata, the backend that securely builds the metadata and pins it to the IPFS, and the frontend that collects the picture and the related information from the user before minting the NFT.
 These 3 elements work in concert to receive the user’s input, process it, format it, save it on the IPFS and record it on the Tezos blockchain.

 These 3 parts of the minting and pinning process require 3 tools that are the cornerstones of building NFT platforms on Tezos: a smart contract language like [Ligo](https://ligolang.org/) to write the smart contract, an IPFS pinning service like [Pinata](https://pinata.cloud/) to easily save data to the IPFS, and a JavaScript library like [Taquito](https://tezostaquito.io/) to let the users interact with the smart contract.
-This is everything you need to build yourself the next Hic et Nunc!